-Any student in grades 6-12 who is found to have possessed, handled, or transmitted any type of weapon or facsimile other than a firearm or explosive in violation of Board Policy SA-1, Code 9, shall receive a long-term suspension from the school system for the remainder of the school year.
-The principal shall consider mitigating and aggravating factors to determine if a suspension less than the remainder of the year is appropriate.
-The factors listed below shall be considered in determining if a discipline other than long-term suspension should be invoked.
-If the principal chooses a sanction other than long-term suspension for the remainder of the year, he/she shall document the criteria used.
+Any student in grades 6-12 who is found to have possessed, handled, or transmitted any type of weapon or facsimile other than a firearm or explosive in violation of Board Policy SA-1, Code 9, shall receive a long-term suspension from the school system for the remainder of the school year, unless the Principal finds sufficient mitigating factors proved by the student.
+The factors listed below shall be considered in determining if a punishment other than long-term suspension should be invoked.
+If a sanction other than long-term suspension for the remainder of the year is chosen, the Principal shall document which criteria were used and the basis for the decision on sanctions.